This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Cut the bacon in half and wrap each brussels sprout with bacon and secure with a toothpick.
-Lay them onto the baking sheet.
+• Wrap each Brussels sprout with a half slice of the 1 pound bacon cut in half and secure with a toothpick.
+Lay them onto the baking sheet so they don't touch.

-• In a small bowl whisk together the maple syrup and brown sugar.
-Brush on top of the Brussels sprouts.
+• In a small bowl whisk together ยฝ cup real maple syrup and 3 tablespoons packed brown sugar.
+Use a pastry brush to brush this over the tops of the Brussels sprouts.

-• Bake for 30 minutes tossing them half way through until the bacon is crisp and Brussels sprouts are tender.
+• Bake for 30 minutes tossing them halfway through until the bacon is crisp and Brussels sprouts are tender.
 Remove immediately from the baking sheet and place them on a serving dish.
+Serve warm.

 Video